-Turn the power OFF and check the wire connections against the appropriate wiring diagram in step 7A or 7B.
+Turn the power OFF and check the wire connections against the wiring diagram.
 Make sure that there are no loose wires or loose connections.
-Start the test from the beginning of step 8 if you rewired any connections to the GFCI.
+Start the test from the beginning of step 8 if you rewired any connections to the GFCI